ComputeCanada/magic_castle/docs/README.md

 #### 4.6.3 node

-The value associated with the `login` key is required to be a list of map with at least two keys: `type` and `count`.
+The value associated with the `node` key is required to be a list of map with at least two keys: `type` and `count`.

 If the list contains more than one map, at least one of the map will need